-Growing children with selenium deficiency may develop may develop a slowly progressive, disabling disorder of the joints and bone (Kashin-Beck disease).
+Growing children with selenium deficiency may develop a slowly progressive, disabling disorder of the joints and bone (Kashin-Beck disease).
 This disease is common in Siberia and China.

 Selenium deficiency may work with iodine deficiency to cause a goiter and an underactive thyroid gland in people who have both deficiencies.

 Doctors suspect selenium deficiency based on the person’s circumstances and symptoms.
 Blood tests for this deficiency are not readily available.

 Treatment with a selenium supplement may result in a complete recovery.
 Taking selenium supplements can prevent but not cure cardiomyopathy due to Keshan disease.

 Taking more than 1 milligram of a nonprescription selenium supplement each day can have harmful effects.
 Symptoms include nausea, vomiting, diarrhea, hair loss, abnormal nails, a rash, fatigue, and nerve damage.
 The breath may smell like garlic.

 The diagnosis is based on symptoms, particularly rapid hair loss.